 5. By 2025, sustainable architecture aims to reduce up to 84 gigatons of CO2 emissions.

 As more sustainable structures are being built, the World Green Building Council expects that sustainable structures will play a significant role in reducing global carbon emissions.
 This is particularly due to the increased emphasis on constructing buildings and infrastructure to be environmentally friendly, and designing buildings which embrace renewable energy or recycled resources.

 This changing perspective is being pushed forward through the World Green Building Council’s Net Zero Carbon Building Commitment.
 This commitment includes 38 signatories (12 businesses, 22 cities and 4 states and regions) to kickstart the decarbonisation of built environments.

 6. Sustainable buildings can potentially reduce energy consumption by 50% or more by 2050

-One of the key ways the above mentioned Net Zero Carbon Building Commitment will be achieved is through reduced energy consumption.
-The sector is currently responsible for roughly 40% of primary global energy consumption.
+One of the key ways the Net Zero Carbon Building Commitment will be achieved is by reducing energy consumption.
+The building sector is currently responsible for roughly 40% of primary global energy consumption.
 With energy efficiency in mind, energy requirements can be significantly slashed and reduce its impact on climate change.